attn-pd/attn-pd.github.io/reviews/blindsight.md

 Blindsight is an argument: there is a central question that Watts is exploring through-out.

 The near-future setting is recognizable, probably more so today than 2006 when it was published.
-Babies are getting Gattaca-ed*, folks are Deus Ex-ing themselves with all sorts of augments, and, just FYI: vampires are a thing.
+Babies are getting Gattaca-ed (TODO: footnote), folks are Deus Ex-ing themselves with all sorts of augments, and, just FYI: vampires are a thing.
 Real vampires.

 How good is Blindsight?
 The existance of vampires, while perhaps a bit off-putting at first, actually works.